 Developing and deploying static sites can be managed with a wide variety of techniques.
 If Docker is already a part of your tooling you can drop your content as a container to any platform in the world be it Kubernetes, OpenShift or your friend’s laptop.

 In this tutorial, we will build a multi-stage Docker build using a popular static site generator, Gatsby.
-The methodology below can be used for virtually any kind of website that needs to have its assets built and served as simple HTML, JS, and CSS files.
+The methodology below can be used for virtually any kind of website that needs to have its assets built and served as standalone HTML, JS, and CSS files.

 We will use Alpine variants of our inherited Docker images.
 This drops our final image size under 50 MB depending on the amount of static content.
 Talk about efficiency!